 - preference may be given to students who have previously applied and been assessed as eligible, but could not be granted loans because insufficient funds were available; and

 - students who are encumbered will not be considered.

-- Students who want to change their loan amount after they have submitted an application, must apply to Monash Abroad.
+- If you want to change your applied loan amount after your application, you must write to Monash Abroad requesting the change.

-- Students will be permitted to reduce their loan amount provided their request is received before they have submitted their OS-HELP Debt Confirmation form.
+- You may be permitted to change your loan amount provided your request is received before you have submitted your electronic Commonwealth assessment Form (eCAF).

 - Requests to increase loan amounts will only be granted if Monash Abroad assesses that sufficient funds are available for all eligible students who apply in that calendar year.

 - If you want to apply for an increase in the loan amount, you will be advised whether your request has been granted as soon as practicable, but it may not be possible to assess the availability of funds immediately.